 Radium determined the correct combination of shears, their sequence and size and found that draught requirements were considerably reduced.
 Radium’s new design used 40% less energy and the result was an ideal root zone of up to 1000mm deep without any side-compaction.
 The Dual Tine Ripper eliminated compaction around and below the deep-working sheers and allowed water and roots to penetrate deeper for improved and more consistent growth.

 The High-Speed Inline Disc Harrow’s new compact design allows faster and more effective transportation between farms and lands, and was designed to replace Radium Engineering’s traditional Offset Disc Harrow.
-This practical and versatile machine empowers farmers with more applications in addition to the usual harrow work.
+This practical and versatile machine empowers farmers with more applications in addition to the usual harrow work, making it the best tillage equipment for maize.

 The individual disc-units contains the clamp, arm, disc, bearing and spring (exerting the down force which allows for flexibility during field operations).
 The bearing’s maintenance-free design reduces down time and increases inland efficiency.